Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

 So what else can lower your levels of NAD+, or the “Molecule of Youth?”

 Many of these factors are within your control.
-Every little step you take to influence these variables, the more you can help maintain your levels of NAD+ and slow the cellular aging process.
+Every little step you take to influence these variables is a step that helps you maintain your levels of NAD+ and slow the cellular aging process.

 How can you tell if you have low levels of NAD+?